 Steelcase Coalesse / Sagegreen Life

 ICONIC LIFE previously explored the power of establishing a deeper connection to nature with inside looks at farm-to-table, agricultural-based communities and high-end residential landscaping.
-Essentially, time spent with natural elements provides a wealth of benefits, and it’s a topic that we feel is especially relevant in these times.
+Essentially, time spent with natural elements provides a wealth of benefits.

 You can be a city-dweller and still experience growing organics and bringing the natural world into your metropolitan space.